Arduino For Total Newbies Workshop

 using TV-B-Gone as an example project to learn from.

-I've given this workshop at Noisebridge hackerspace in San Francisco (several times), at 27C3 and 28C3 in Berlin, and 29C3, 30C3, 31C3, 32C3, and 33C3 in Hamburg, and at 34C3, 35C3, 36C3 in Leipzig, and RC3 online, at CCCamp2011, CCCamp2015, CCCamp2019, and CCCamp2023 outside of Berlin, at HeatSync Labs hackerspace in Phoenix, AZ, at Fabelier hackerspace in Paris, at Unit One in 2012, 2014, 2016, and 2018 as Hacker In Residence at the University of Illinois, in Urbana, IL, at Makerspace Urbana in Urbana, IL in 2012 and in 2016, at Workshop Weekend in Oakland, CA (twice), at XinCheJian hackerspace in Shanghai, at Maker Carnival in Beijing (twice) at several conferences and hackerspaces on my
+I've given this workshop at Noisebridge hackerspace in San Francisco (several times), at 27C3 and 28C3 in Berlin, and 29C3, 30C3, 31C3, 32C3, 33C3 and 37C3 in Hamburg, and at 34C3, 35C3, 36C3 in Leipzig, and RC3 online, at CCCamp2011, CCCamp2015, CCCamp2019, and CCCamp2023 outside of Berlin, at HeatSync Labs hackerspace in Phoenix, AZ, at Fabelier hackerspace in Paris, at Unit One in 2012, 2014, 2016, and 2018 as Hacker In Residence at the University of Illinois, in Urbana, IL, at Makerspace Urbana in Urbana, IL in 2012 and in 2016, at Workshop Weekend in Oakland, CA (twice), at XinCheJian hackerspace in Shanghai, at Maker Carnival in Beijing (twice) at several conferences and hackerspaces on my Hackers on a Train Workshop Tour 2012 including at HOPE Number 9 in New York City, at ToorCamp 2012 in Neah Bay, WA, at OHM 2013 and SHA 2017 outside of Amsterdam, at

-RockIT CoLabs in San Francisco, at BalcCon2k14 in Novi Sad, Serbia, at HOPE X,
+RockIT CoLabs in San Francisco, at BalcCon2k14 in Novi Sad, Serbia,

 at the iCenter as Hacker In Residence at Tsingua Univeristy in Beijing,

-at EMF Camp 2016, EMF Camp 2018, and EMF Camp 2022, outside of London, at Tami hackerspace in Tel Aviv, at Le Wagon and Zhongxi in Chengdu, at Astralship hackerspace in North Wales (three times), at Open Source Microfactory Build Camp online, at Newline in Ghent, at GPN20 in Karlsruhe,
+at Tami hackerspace in Tel Aviv, at Le Wagon and Zhongxi in Chengdu, at Astralship hackerspace in North Wales (three times), at Open Source Microfactory Build Camp online, at Newline in Ghent, at GPN20 in Karlsruhe, at Fri3d Camp 2022 and Fri3d Camp 2024 near Sint-Joris-Weert, Belgium, at Maker Faire Brno 2022 in Brno, Czech Republic, at HiP-Berlin in Berlin, Germany,

 and lots of other places.